 There are a few easy things you can do to show you are alert to the threat of pickpockets, which is often enough to deter them.

-Recognising a pickpocket or scammer is the best way to send them skulking off.
+Recognizing a pickpocket or scammer is the best way to send them skulking off.
 Knowing the classic techniques is a good start.

 Ladies offering flowers are just looking to either extort a few euros from you or pocket your wallet as you try to fend them off.